-The Department received 80 responses from 176 credit unions for a response rate of 45 percent.
+The Department received 41 responses from 165 credit unions surveyed, for a response rate of 25 percent.
+This compares to a 31 percent response rate in 2023 and a 29 percent response rate in 2022.
 An overwhelming majority of the respondents were "very satisfied" or "satisfied" that the Department is conducting its affairs in a satisfactory manner.
 The questionnaire affirms the agency's dedication to offer exceptional service to credit unions as accessibility, responsiveness, and quality of services were all highly rated.

-Strategic Goal: To ensure a safe and sound credit union industry
+Strategic Goal: To ensure a safe and sound credit union industry.
 Strategic Objective: The department anticipates, understands, addresses, and communicates risk to credit unions.
 Measure: Outcome

-Q 1.
-How satisfied are you with office location, signs, and cleanli our ability to access the agency, the
+Q1.
+How satisfied are you with t office location, signs, and cleanlin he agency's facilities, including yo ness? ur ability to access the agency, the

-Very Unsatisfied 2 3%

-Unsatisfied 1 1%

-Neutral 4 5%

-Satisfied 9 11%

-Very Satisfied 21 26%
+Very Satisfied 10 24%

-Not Applicable 43 54%

-Total 80 100%

-ployee courtesy, friendliness, and

-y themselves to customers by name,

-including the use of the name pla ites or tags for accountability?

-Very Unsatisfied 3 4%
+Satisfied 3 7%

+Neutral 5 12%

 Unsatisfied 0 0%

-Neutral 1 1%

-Satisfied 13 16%
+Very Unsatisfied 0 0%

+Not Applicable 23 56%

+Total 41 100%

+Q 2.
+How satisfied are you with agency staff, including employee courtesy, friendliness, and knowledgeability, and whether staff members adequately identify themselves to customers by name, including the use of the name plates or tags for accountability?

-Very Satisfied 49 61%
+Very Satisfied 19 46%

+Satisfied 8 20%

+Neutral 3 7%

+Unsatisfied 1 2%

+Very Unsatisfied 1 2%

-Not Applicable 14 18%
+Not Applicable 9 22%

-Total 80 100%
+Total 41 100%